Magnusgaertner/waveshare_ros2_driver/doc/user.md

 ## ros2_control urdf tag

-The feetech system interface has a few `ros2_control` urdf tags to customize its behavior.
+The waveshare system interface has a few `ros2_control` urdf tags to customize its behavior.

 #### Parameters